Think that tiny little phone of yours might be acting like the boss? Take a look at these questions to find out:

 You know a lot about people you’ve never met in ‘real life’ and sometimes have to play dumb when you meet someone for the first time, because you already know everything about them.

-You re-write your new status a dozen times until it sounds absolutely perfect.
+You re-write your captions a dozen times until they sound absolutely perfect.

 If you see something funny or cool, you immediately think that’ll make a great pic/video and you reach for your phone.